maxiplux/Final-Capstone-Project-weclouddata/README.md

 - Finally we are going to setup our K8S inside of our Jenkins machine,and thanks to it we will be able to run automatically K8S
 - aws eks update-kubeconfig   --region us-east-1 --name weclouddata
 - ![image](https://github.com/maxiplux/Final-Capstone-Project-weclouddata/assets/950541/3a60ddb3-dad0-4f9d-b244-9cfaa49d804e)
+# Install and deploy the Spring boot Cloud Netflix App + Istio and ( Prometheus, Graphana and Loki)
 ### Istio Installation Guide
 ## Prerequisites